Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral Imaging: Methodology

 The spectral bands of the satellite image captured on the 27th February 2022 were utilised to compute the 19 vegetation indices listed in Table \ref{tab2} with the QGIS Python API for each pixel in the dataset.
+A visualisation of several key vegetation indices for an example block is shown in Figure~\ref{fig:vi_block}, illustrating patterns relevant to sugarcane disease detection.